ReyesEnterprise/ReyesEnterprise/README.md

 # Hi, I’m Albert! 👋
 About Me:

 I’m a Software Engineering student at TripleTen, transitioning from a career in sales into the tech industry.
-As i in bark in the journey to becoming a software engineer i am excited for the new skills i will gain.
-This has fueled my passion for coding and my desire to continue learning.
-Im always open to learning and I welcome anyone in the field willing to collaborate, and any opportunity to get my foot in the door here are some of the skills i have learned so far html, css, command lines , git , git hub , BEM method and javascript.As I continue on this journey, I’m eager to expand my skills, collaborate with others, and grow as a software engineer.
-I look forward to new opportunities and the chance to contribute to the tech community.
+As I embark on this journey, I’m excited about the new skills I’m gaining, which have fueled my passion for coding and continuous learning.

+So far, I’ve learned HTML, CSS, command line, Git, GitHub, BEM methodology, and JavaScript.
+I’m always eager to expand my skill set, collaborate with others, and grow as a software engineer.
+I welcome opportunities to connect with professionals in the field and gain hands-on experience.

+I look forward to new challenges and the chance to contribute to the tech community!

 ## 🌐 Socials: